-- safety concerns. - f.
+- f.
 The Medical Center is committed to a safe work environment.
 As a result, the Medical Center will discuss security concerns including Security Services, metal detectors, wanding, signage and other security measures at Task Force.
 The Medical Center will provide a quarterly update of security-related resources at Task Force. - g.
-The Hospital will encourage nurses who are victims of assault in the workplace to report the event and will recognize the potential emotional impact.
-The Employer will follow its established process regarding workplace violence reports. - Wellbeing resources are available to nurses via Providence's caregiver assistance program, the ChooseWell portal, Caregiver Support Sharepoint site (i.e., My Mental Health Matters), and HealthStream, including information and classes about suicide prevention. - ii.
+Security will be staffed at the hospital twenty-four hours per day, seven days per week - h.
+Signage: Prominent signs shall be posted in the workplace indicating weapons and violence will not be tolerated on campus. - The Hospital will encourage nurses who are victims of assault in the workplace to report the event and will recognize the potential emotional impact.
+The Employer will follow its established process regarding workplace violence reports. - i.
+Wellbeing resources are available to nurses via Providence's caregiver assistance program, the ChooseWell portal, Caregiver Support Sharepoint site (i.e., My Mental Health Matters), and HealthStream, including information and classes about suicide prevention. - ii.
 The Medical Center monitors the incidents of reported behavior/combative persons (code gray), weapons/hostage situations and active threat on campus (code silver), and the reported occurrences of workplace violence.
 The data will be shared and reviewed with the ONA Task Force as permitted by HIPAA.
-This data will be used to evaluate training needs. - iii.
+This data will be used to evaluate training needs. - i-iii.
 If a nurse who has been assaulted at work is unable to continue working after reporting the incident, the nurse will be released from duty without loss of pay for the remainder of that shift.
-If additional time away is needed, the nurse should contact the leave administrator and/or Caregiver Health to explore programs, resources and available options. - iv.
+If additional time away is needed, the nurse should contact the leave administrator and/or Caregiver Health to explore programs, resources and available options.

+- iv.
 A nurse who has been assaulted by a patient or patient's visitor will inform the charge nurse, using their chain of command, and may request not to be assigned the patient as a primary nurse.
-The charge nurse will honor the request until the matter can be

-- reviewed with leadership.
+The charge nurse will honor the request until the matter can be reviewed with leadership.
 The core leader will discuss options with the impacted nurse, evaluate the situation, and make future determination on their assignments.
 Once validated, requests for reassignment will not be denied. - v.
 The Medical Center will extend reasonable cooperation to any nurse assaulted in the workplace who chooses to exercise their rights under the law. - vi.
 The Medical Center will provide PMAB training for nurses in units where it is required.
 Effective six months after contract ratification, the Medical Center will make six (6) PMAB training classes available to nurses who request it, on paid time, on a first-come, first-serve basis, each year until this contract expires.